Mtang000/100-Days-of-AI-Engineering./README.md

   *Day 16 - Multi-Class Softmax Routing baseed on human sentences.
   Model trains on the human sentences and calculate three possibility to predict.
   Weak point :
     It doesnt have any weak point but its very limiting.

+  *Day 17 - Cosine Similarity model.
+The model calculates the mathematical relationship between words by comparing their pre-defined vector coordinates, regardless of how they are spelled.
+Weak point :
+  It is limited by a static dictionary, if the user enter words that are not already coded in the model then it treats them like unrelated terms.